gedonizr6/noop/README.md

+Hello.
+I live in Kiev having Russian citizenship.
+And some group linked to Ukrainian government trying to control me at least from the start of the war.
+They know every episode of my life from the birth - including personal nobody else know Therefore I presume they use some

-### Some group is systematically harassing me for several years
-### i didn't give my consents to participate in any trials/therapy/game/show/etc
-### i think they trying to make mad or make me believe in that
-### they can directly interfere with the brain from the distace
-They revealed themselves ~feb 2024.
+Some group is systematically harassing me for several years i didn't give my consents to participate in any trials/therapy/game/show/etc i think they trying to make mad or make me believe in that they can directly interfere with the brain from the distace They revealed themselves ~feb 2024.
 They almost never quiet.
 They stands out by:
 - cyber security dep with hi-end tech and skills